Calais Campbell: 2017

-2018 season
+2018

 In the 2018 season, Campbell finished with 10.5 sacks, 72 total tackles, 22 quarterback hits, two passes defensed, and one forced fumble.
 The Jaguars did not retain their overall success from the previous season, this time finishing with a 5–11 record.
 Despite the Jaguars' disappointing season, Campbell was named to his fourth career Pro Bowl.
 He was ranked 54th by his fellow players on the NFL Top 100 Players of 2019.

-2019 season
+2019

-During Week 3 against the Tennessee Titans, Campbell sacked Marcus Mariota thrice as the Jaguars won 20–7, earning him AFC Defensive Player of the Week.
-In the regular season finale against the 2019 Indianapolis Colts, Campbell recovered a fumble lost by Jacoby Brissett and returned it for an 8-yard touchdown during the 38–20 victory.
+During Week 3 against the Tennessee Titans, Campbell sacked Marcus Mariota three times as the Jaguars won 20–7, earning him AFC Defensive Player of the Week.
+In the regular season finale against the Indianapolis Colts, Campbell recovered a fumble lost by Jacoby Brissett and returned it for an 8-yard touchdown during the 38–20 victory.
 He was named to the Pro Bowl for the 2019 season.
 He was ranked 79th by his fellow players on the NFL Top 100 Players of 2020.
 Campbell was named to the Pro Football Hall of Fame All-Decade Team for the 2010s.

 Baltimore Ravens

-2020 season
+2020

-On March 19, 2020, the Jaguars traded Campbell to the Baltimore Ravens for a 2020 fifth-round pick originally acquired from the Atlanta Falcons.
+On March 19, 2020, the Jaguars traded Campbell to the Baltimore Ravens for a 2020 fifth-round pick originally acquired from the Falcons.
 Shortly after the trade, Campbell signed a one-year contract extension.

-In Week 2 against the Houston Texans, Campbell recorded his first sack as a Raven on Deshaun Watson during the win.
-In the Ravens' Week 6 win over the Philadelphia Eagles, Campbell was credited with four tackles for loss, four quarterback hits and sacked Carson Wentz three times.
+In Week 2 against the Texans, Campbell recorded his first sack as a Raven on Deshaun Watson during the win.
+In the Ravens' Week 6 win over the Eagles, Campbell was credited with four tackles for loss, four quarterback hits and sacked Carson Wentz three times.
 As a result, he was named the AFC Defensive Player of the Week.
 He was placed on the reserve/COVID-19 list by the Ravens on November 25, 2020, and activated on December 5, 2020.
 He was named to the Pro Bowl.